Kakadia-Zeel/SpaceX-Program-List-App/Readme.md

 ![Screenshot](./screenshots/image1.PNG)

-* I have called 2 components namely HomePage and Footer in App.js
+* I have called two components namely HomePage and Footer in App.js
 *  HomePage Component : I am fetchng API data here and using state I am maintaining all Years and True/False values.
 Then I am passing this data to CardList Component.
 *  CardList Component : I am mapping all data provided by HomePage Component to Card Component to render it.
 *  Card Component : I am extracting needed Data and defining card structure for individual record.